defermelowie/bare-metal-rust-on-riscv/README.md

-# RISC-V-Rust
+# Bare metal Rust on RISC-V

-A Simple template for bare metal rust on RISC-V
+A Simple template for bare metal Rust on RISC-V